 - The addition and removal of electrons to or from the atom are quite easy due to presence in the orbits.
 While adding and removing the protons is not an easy task.

-Thus, this discussion concludes that all the electron, proton and neutron constitute atom but as the neutron is neutrally charged thus the force of attraction between two unlike charges i.e., between electron and proton binds the subatomic particles within the atom.
+Thus, this discussion concludes that all the electron, proton, and neutron constitute an atom but as the neutron is neutrally charged thus the force of attraction between two unlike charges i.e., between electron and proton binds the subatomic particles within the atom.